Gary B. Nash: Historical arguments

-Nash was prominent in emphasizing the importance of marginalized groups, especially the poor, the working-class, African-Americans, and Native Americans, in helping shape American history.
+Nash was prominent in emphasizing the importance of marginalized groups in helping shape American history, especially the poor, the working-class, African-Americans, and Native Americans.
 His studies of the American Revolution emphasize the roles of seamen, tenant farmers, city artisans, slaves, Native Americans, and women.
 Historian Edmund Morgan has challenged Nash, arguing that the movements Nash emphasizes were "disparate, local, and mostly unsuccessful".
 Morgan says that the main impetus for independence came from the elites in the Continental Congress.

 History profession

 Nash co-directed the development of the National History Standards in U.S. and World History from 1992–94, when they were published by the National Center for History in the Schools (NCHS), where he served as Associate Director from 1988–94.
 He became the Director of NCHS in 1994 and oversaw the revision of the National History Standards published in 1996.

 Nash served as president of the Organization of American Historians in 1994–95 and was on the OAH Executive Board from 1988 to 1991, and 1992 to 1998.
 He was an elected member of the American Academy of Arts and Sciences, the American Antiquarian Society, the American Philosophical Society, and the Society of American Historians.
 He has served on the History Advisory Council of the College Board (2005–08), the Executive Board of the National Council for History Education (1990–2004), the Advisory Committee of the Skirball Institute on American Values (1988–2003), the National Advisory Council of the Historical Society of Pennsylvania since 2004.
 In 2008–09, he served as a member of the Second Century National Park Service Commission.